1 ½cupsWhole Milkor half and half, for a richer ice cream

-First up, grab a saucepan and stir in the honey, half and half, cream, and dandelions.
+First up, grab a saucepan and stir in the honey, milk, cream, and dandelions.

 Gradually bring the mixture to a simmer without getting too aggressive with the heat.

-Once you've had some time to let the cream and dandelions to meld, you need to strain the blossoms from the cream.
+Once you've had some time to let the cream and dandelions to meld, you need to strain the blossoms from the cream using a fine mesh strainer.
+Discard the dandelion petals

-If it doesn't immediately thicken to your liking, just turn the heat on low and whisk until it does.
-Cook until your instant-read thermometer reaches 175 degrees F or until the mixture is thick and custard-like.
+Cook over very low heat until your instant-read thermometer reaches 175 degrees F or until the mixture is thick and custard-like.

 Remove the pan from the heat and pour the mixture into a bowl to chill.
 Pop it into the fridge for at least four hours.